thomasyu888/Heatmap-D3/README.md

 # Shiny-d3-Heatmap
 Interactive Heatmap with hover over ability and zoom by selection capability.
-Should run with this R:
+Should run with this in R:

 >install.packages("shiny")